RedHatGov/service-mesh-workshop-code/code/userprofile/README.md

 #### Database settings
  H2 Database (for debugging) or Postgresql is supported

- if using PostgreSQL database (default), set the environment variables when testing locally
+ if using PostgreSQL database (default), set the environment variables when testing locally and substitute with the appropriate values

 ```bash
 POSTGRESQL_USER=sarah